 TOURIST POINTS OF THE CITY OF PEDRO II

-1. Historic Center
+1. Historic Centre

-Among them, stand out:
+Among them, the following stand out:

-1.1 Tertuliano Brandão Filho Memorial
+1.1 Memorial Tertuliano Brandão Filho

 1.2 Board of Trade

-1.3 Manor of the Brown Star
+1.3 Manor House of the Brown Star

-1.4 Church of Our Lady of Conception
+1.4 Church of Our Lady of the Conception

 1.5 City Hall